 Office: SCS 213

-Examine the decision-making process by exploring theories in career development and other factors such as familial, social, and cultural issues that influence career and lifestyle choices.
-Utilize self-assessment inventories to identify individual interests, values, skills, and personality types as they relate to career/college major options.
-Become familiar with career development software, related technology and develop skills to enhance the job search process.
+This course examines the decision-making process by exploring theories in career development and other factors such as familial, social, and cultural issues that influence career and lifestyle choices.
+Students will utilize self-assessment inventories to identify individual interests, values, skills, and personality types as they relate to career/college major options.
+Students will become familiar with career development software, related technology and develop skills to enhance the job search process.